 Students from EU countries do not need a visa to study in Ireland.

-If you are from a non-EU/EEA country, you can check if you need a visa here
+If you are from a non-EU/EEA country, you can check the Irish Government website to check if you require a visa to study in Ireland.

 Students from visa-required countries should apply for a study visa well in advance of their departure.
-Guidelines on applying for an Irish study visa are available here
+Guidelines on applying for an Irish study visa.

 Please note, all students from non-EU/EEA countries, including those from non visa-required countries, will need to register with immigration within three months of your arrival.
 The UL Global team will arrange an appointment with the Immigration Bureau in Limerick on your behalf and your allocated time slot will be sent to you by email.
 You must attend your allocated appointment.